ZERARKAH/Capstone-Final/README.md

 Ultimately, by combining balanced data, strategic model selection, and robust validation methods, we developed a predictive maintenance model with high accuracy, ready to aid in effective maintenance planning.

+## Next steps

+- our high-accuracy predictive maintenance model lays the foundation for proactive machinery upkeep.
+To further optimize our solution, we'll deploy it in real-time, maintain continuous data collection, fine-tune model parameters, conduct cost-benefit analyses, implement robust monitoring, and foster a feedback loop with domain experts.
+These steps will ensure the sustained effectiveness of our solution, enhancing machinery reliability and minimizing downtime.